vuex-orm/vuex-orm/docs/store/inserting-and-updating-data.md

-# Store: Inserting And Updating Data
+# Inserting And Updating Data

 To insert or update data, you can dispatch corresponding actions through modules.
 Let's see what kind of actions are available.